Inductive Reasoning for Coinductive Types: Coinductive Binary Trees

 \section{Coinductive Binary Trees}

 In this section, we define the coinductive type of infinitary trees with finite branching factor (\textit{cotrees}) as an algebraic CPO.
-We then use cotrees to encode samplers for discrete distributions in the random bit model~\cite{von195113,saad2020sampling} and show how AlgCo enables weakest pre-expectation~\cite{DBLP:journals/jcss/Kozen85,DBLP:journals/toplas/MorganMS96,DBLP:phd/dnb/Kaminski19} style reasoning about them (Section~\ref{subsec:discrete-distribution-samplers}), culminating in Theorem~\ref{theorem:equidistribution} showing that sequences of samples are \textit{equidistributed}~\cite{BecherG22} wrt.~the weakest pre-expectation semantics of the cotrees used to generate them.
+We then use cotrees to encode samplers for discrete distributions in the random bit model~\cite{von195113,saad2020sampling} and show how AlgCo enables expected value ~\cite{DBLP:journals/jcss/Kozen85,DBLP:journals/toplas/MorganMS96,DBLP:phd/dnb/Kaminski19} reasoning about them (Section~\ref{subsec:discrete-distribution-samplers}), culminating in Theorem~\ref{theorem:equidistribution} showing that sequences of samples are \textit{equidistributed}~\cite{BecherG22} wrt.~the expected value semantics of the cotrees used to generate them.
+The results of this section are used to verify samplers compiled from probabilistic programs in the \zar system~\cite{https://doi.org/10.48550/arxiv.2211.06747}.

 \paragraph*{Coinductive Trees as an Algebraic CPO} For clarity of presentation we specialize cotrees to the case of coinductive \textit{binary} trees with index type $\bool$ (the index type must be finite in general to ensure the compactness of basis elements).